Now & Then (The Carpenters album)

 Now & Then is the fifth studio album by the American music duo the Carpenters, released on May 1, 1973.
-It reached No. 2 on the Billboard Top LPs & Tape chart on July 21, 1973, and ranked No. 20 on the Cash Box year-end pop albums chart.
+The album reached No. 2 on the Billboard Top LPs & Tape chart on July 21, 1973, and ranked No. 20 on the Cash Box year-end pop albums chart.
 The title, suggested by Karen and Richard's mother Agnes, was taken from a leftover song that did not appear on the album.

 Background

-As an outgrowth of the Rick Nelson "Garden Party" incident, an oldies revival occurred in pop music around 1973, and Side B of the album is an oldies medley.
+As an outgrowth of the Rick Nelson "Garden Party" incident, an oldies revival occurred in pop music by 1973, and Side B of the album, Then, is an oldies medley.
 The medley starts with the Carpenters' original song "Yesterday Once More".
 Tony Peluso, the Carpenters' guitarist who made his debut on the 1972 album A Song for You, is heard as a radio DJ throughout the medley, which includes such songs as "The End of the World", "Dead Man's Curve", "Johnny Angel" and "One Fine Day".
-Peluso was also heard as a DJ on the Carpenters' "Calling Occupants of Interplanetary Craft" recording in 1977.
+Peluso would later also be heard as a DJ on the Carpenters' "Calling Occupants of Interplanetary Craft" recording in 1977.
 The medley also features Mark Rudolph, a cousin of the Carpenters, as the listener who calls in during "Guess the Golden Goodies Group Contest".

 Now & Then is one of only two albums for which Karen Carpenter performed all or most of the drumming, the other being Offering (later re-released as Ticket to Ride).
 She plays all of the drum tracks with the exception of "Jambalaya (On the Bayou)", for which the session drummer Hal Blaine played drums.

 The album was released on May 1, 1973, the same day on which the Carpenters performed at the White House following a state dinner for West German chancellor Willy Brandt.